-With an attractive, unspoilt coastline, idyllic countryside, majestic mountains and an excellent sunny climate, North Cyprus is a botanic haven.
+With an attractive coastline, idyllic countryside, imposing mountains and an excellent sunny climate, North Cyprus is a botanic haven.
 As well as many endemic plants there are over 30 orchid species, of which about 20 will be seen on the tour.
-Searching for flowers is a perfect way to get to know this beautiful island.
+Searching for flowers is a good way of getting to know this beautiful part of Cyprus.

 Day 1: Fly from London Heathrow to Larnaca.
 On arrival transfer to the Onar Hotel for check-in for seven-night stay.
 Welcome drink at the hotel followed by dinner (included).

 Day 2: Full day to St Hilarion and Bellapais Abbey.

 This morning we have a short introductory walk in the hotel grounds followed by a visit to St. Hilarion Castle, where several endemic plants found only in the Kyrenia range will be seen.
-After a brief stop in orchid-rich pine forest, we travel to Bellapais for lunch (included) near Lawrence Durrell’s famous ‘Tree of Idleness’ and a visit to the Abbey.
-Optional walk (approx. 1.5 hours) down the old Crusader path to re-join the coach in Ozankoy.
+After a brief stop in orchid-rich pine forest, we travel to Bellapais for lunch (included) and a visit to the Abbey.
+Optional walk (approx. 2 hours) down the old Crusader path to re-join the coach in Ozankoy.

 Day 4: Full day to the Karpas Peninsula.

 Today we travel eastwards to the Karpas Peninsula, stopping at the historic site of Ayios Philon, with some interesting plants to be seen near the ruins.
 We also stop to examine the dunes and orchid-rich scrub at Ronnas Bay.
 After lunch (included) we have further botanical stops on the return journey to the hotel.

-Day 6: Full day botanising near Horseshoe Bay and Korucam.
+Day 6: Full day to Horseshoe Bay and Korucam.

 Today we journey along the north coast to Horseshoe Bay for a short botanical walk.
 After further flower stops, the last to see the blue lupin Lupinus mircranthus, and a picnic lunch (included) we continue to Korucam to see the endemic tulip Tulipa cypria and other plants of interest.

-Day 7: Full day botanising near the Forest Station at Alevkaya and Alagadi (Turtle) Beach.
+Day 7: Full day to the Forest Station at Alevkaya and Alagadi (Turtle) Beach.